 Modern techniques of glass making include many of the same materials, such as sand and soda ash, but include a wider variety of metals to achieve different colors.

 Application of Color in Glass

-The application and inclusion of color in glass often defines the desirability, value, and function of the glass object.
+The application and inclusion of color in antique glass often defines the desirability, value, and function of the glass object.
 While ancient cultures, the earliest people who worked with glass, primarily utilized a copper-based substance to achieve glass coloring, modern methods employ a variety of different metals to give glass objects nuanced, vibrant, and exceptional coloring.

 If you examine a stained-glass window design, different areas owe their colors to different metals and elements.
 At Chartres Cathedral, for example, the north transept rose window is dedicated to the Virgin Mary and Child, depicting the entire narrative depiction through colorful glass.
 The blue of the Virgin Mary’s robe is a result from the addition of cobalt oxide and cobalt carbonate into a glass melt.
 The gold of the Child’s cloak, for example, is a result of the combination of sulfur, carbon, and iron salts into the original glass recipe of sand and soda ash.

 Do these colors in antique glassware and art pieces last?
 In some cases, certain colors are not as durable against outside agents, such as sun exposure.
 Some colors, when exposed, would darken while others would lighten or fade.
 It was found, very early on, that red was the most susceptible and vulnerable to fading.
 Upon this finding, innovative glassblowers tirelessly worked to produce a red color whose vibrant hue would remain permanent against sun exposure.
 By adding small amounts of gold to the red glass recipe, glass craftsman found that the red would remain strong for years against outside agents.

 What other metals are utilized to achieve different colors in glass objects?
 View the list below to learn more: